-The enthalpy sensor responds to the total heat content of the outdoor air to provide the changeover to outside air for free cooling.
-The control board must be configured for proper operation of the economizer by selecting the desired changeover temperature.
-The desired temperature is selected by four dip switches on the board.
-See item 9 in Figure 4 for the location of the dip switches.
+3.1 Enthalpy Sensor and Operation - The enthalpy sensor responds to the total heat content of the outdoor air to provide the changeover to outside air for free cooling.
+The control board must be configured for proper operation of the economizer by selecting Y= Yes in the configuration menu setting 12.
+The sensor type must be selected in setting 13 for EN=Enthalpy.
+The desired changeover setpoint must be selected in setting 14 (default D=63F@50% rh).
+Example of Enthalpy Sensor and Enthalpy curve is shown below.